 We have been conditioned to believe that failing is bad for us

 Sadly, those most prophetic teachers are often the most unsuccessful failures.
-This could be our parents, teachers, friends and family.
-We are conditioned to avoid failure by medical institution themselves.
+This could be our parents, teachers, friends, and family.
+We are conditioned to avoid failure by medical institutions themselves.

 Some people choose to see successful failing as a failure to succeed.
 I believe that once you have come to the boundaries of what you know its time to make some mistakes.

 My dad has had a rich and meaningful life, one that has taken him places only true failures will ever get to go.
 Is it impossible to live without failure?
 Absolutely not, it's called the fate of the tireless masses.

 Our ego is fragile from years of over reassurance

 We all know the person on American Idol that was told by the judges that they sucked and they look shocked.